fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/real-time-gauges/troubleshooting-real-time-gauges.md

 If the real-time gauge is set up to receive data from the server and the gauge renders initially but does not update subsequently, ensure that:

-* you have specified a valid path for the [`dataStreamURL`]{% linkTo tutorials/gauge-and-widgets-guide/real-time-gauges/setting-up-real-time-gauges.md %}  attribute
+* you have specified a valid path for the `dataStreamURL` attribute

 * if the URL has special characters like `?` or `&`,  then URL-encode the `dataStreamURL`